fieldtrip/website/tutorial/nirs/nirs_multichannel.md

 ### Dataset information

-The data used in this tutorial is available from our download server on <https://download.fieldtriptoolbox.org/tutorial/nirs_multichannel/>.

-For the XML file you probably have to _right-click_ and use the _save-as_ option, otherwise it will display the XML content in your browser.
+The data used in this tutorial is available from our [download server](https://download.fieldtriptoolbox.org/tutorial/nirs_multichannel).
+For the XML file you have to _right-click_ and use the _save-as_ option, otherwise it will display the XML content in your browser.

 You should now have the following files in your folder: